Resources for Information Studies

 Business Source Complete - contains access to over 3,000 journals.
 Covers all areas of business, including finance, management, management information systems, marketing and international business.

-Emerald Full Text - database covering major management disciplines such as marketing, HR, organisational development, library & information management, quality and operations management.
+Emerald Insight - database covering major management disciplines such as marketing, HR, organisational development, library & information management, quality and operations management.

 Finding and using journal articles off-campus: